NVIDIA/deepops/virtual/README.md

 In the Vagrantfile of choice (Vagrantfile-<os_type>), make the following modifications...

-1. Increase the memory and cpus for the `virtual-mgmt` VM.
+1. Increase the memory and cpus for the `virtual-mgmt01` VM.
 Suggested - v.memory = 16384, v.cpus = 8.
 2. Comment out the `virtual-login01` VM.
 Unless you are running slurm, this is not necessary and just takes up resources.
 3. Increase the cpus for the `virtual-gpu01` VM.
 Suggested - v.cpus = 8.
 4. If more GPUs are available, pass all of them through using the instructions in the section above.

 NOTE: The amount of CPUs and memory on the host system will vary.
 Change the amounts above accordingly to values that make sense.

+### Larger Clusters

+The default configuration deploys a single management node and a single GPU node.
+To run multi-node Deep Learning jobs or to test our Kubernetes HA it's necessary to deploy multiple nodes.

+1. If using GPUs, ensure that 2 GPUs are available.
+2. If using GPUS, update the GPU BUS address for virtual-gpu01 and virtual-gpu02In in the "full" Vagrantfile of choice (Vagrantfile-<os-type>-full).
+3. Run `export DEEPOPS_FULL_INSTALL=true`.
+4. Continue with the standard installation steps.

-# Enabling virtualization and GPU passthrough
+# Enabling Virtualization and GPU Passthrough

 On many machines, virtualization and GPU passthrough are not enabled by default.
 Follow these directions so that a virtual DeepOps cluster can start on your host machine with GPU access on the VMs.

-## BIOS and bootloader changes
+## BIOS and Bootloader Changes

 To support KVM, we need GPU pass through.
 To enable GPU pass through, we need to enable VFIO support in BIOS and Bootloader.

-### BIOS changes
+### BIOS Changes

 * Enable BIOS settings: Intel VT-d and Intel VT-x
 * Enable BIOS support for large-BAR1 GPUs: 'MMIO above 4G' or 'Above 4G encoding', etc.